 Execution and Effective Date of Amendments.
 An amendment that has been adopted as provided herein shall be executed by the Board, through its agent, who shall certify that the amendment has been approved and adopted and that the procedures and requirements necessary to amend the Declaration have been complied with.
 The amendment shall be effective when it is recorded in the office of the County Recorder of Summit County, Utah.

 Changes to Plats or Boundaries of the Association.
-The Association may adopt an amended Plat, supplemental Plat, correction to the Plat, or boundary agreement related to any boundary in or around the Neighborhood, including any boundary to any Lot, or Lots, upon the approval by vote of sixty-six percent (66%) of Owners in the same manner as required to amend this Declaration.
+The Association may adopt an amended Plat, supplemental Plat, correction to the Plat, or boundary agreement related to any boundary in or around the Neighborhood, including any boundary to any Lot, or Lots, upon the approval by vote of more than fifty percent (50%) of Owners in the same manner as required to amend this Declaration.
 Any such Plat may make material changes to the existing or prior Plat including the addition or removal of amenities, increasing the size of Lots, adding or designating common area land or limited common area land, or other changes in the layout of the Neighborhood.
 If any such amendment affects any boundary of a Lot then that Owner must consent.
 If the approval required herein is obtained, each and every other Owner: (a) shall sign, consent to, and execute any further documents required for the finalization, recording, and/or governmental approval of any such document regardless of whether they approved of or consented to the change in the Plat; and (b) grants the Association power-of-attorney to sign necessary documents on that Owner’s behalf as necessary for the agreement, amendment, or correction.
+An Owner or Oweners may seek amendments to the plat related to that/those Owner’s(s’) Lot(s), with prior approval of the ARC and without seeking the approval of the Owners required above.

 Amendment to Conform to Law.
 The Board may, without the approval of the Owners, amend this Declaration to conform the Declaration to any applicable legal requirements otherwise applicable to the Association, but only to the extent necessary to eliminate any conflict with the law, to add provisions required by law, or to add provisions that embody rights or obligations otherwise binding on the applicable parties as a matter of law.
 This procedure may also be used to change the Declaration to add or conform to any requirements necessary for Owners to obtain government insured or guaranteed financing such as through VA, FHA, FNMA or similar programs, or to comply with any directive of any federal, state, or local government agency.
 The following procedures and requirements must be complied with for any such amendment: